Naveen-777/Hello-Java/ReadMe.txt

-my name is khan and i ma not a terrorist
+my name is khan and i am not a terrorist